cardano-foundation/testnets-cardano-org/resources/content/articles/en/goguen-metadata-server-en.md

 - The implementation cost for a metadata server is not extremely high, as it mostly consists of a database with a small HTTP API.
 - The stakepool metadata has different restrictions on content.
 For instance, the size limit of stake pool MD is much smaller than what we would reasonably limit a script size by.
 - Types of metadata in Cardano

+#### Token metadata

+### Token metadata

+In a multi-asset support environment, token holders will need to see easy-to-understand ('human-readable') names for their tokens, rather than hash strings.

+In this same environment, metadata can also include logos, units (decimal places), or policy scripts.